lizhanmit/learning-notes/spark-note/spark-note.md

 #### Broadcast Variables

+When you use a variable in a closure, it must be deserialized on the worker nodes many times (one per task).

-Broadcast variables let you save a large **immutable** value on all the worker nodes and reuse it across many Spark actions without re-sending it to the cluster.
+Broadcast variables let you save a large **immutable** value (such as a lookup table or a machine learning model) cached on all the worker nodes instead of serialized with every single task and reuse it across many Spark actions without re-sending it to the cluster.

 - Use `SparkContext.broadcast(<var>)` to create a broadcast variable from a normal variable, which is cached on each machine.
 - The broadcast variable is like a wrapper of its corresponding normal variable.